christianThardy/christianThardy.github.io/text-summarization.md

 ## the data

 You have simple text and then you have hard text.
 With simple text, you can use simple parsing methods to solve easy to intermediate problems.
 With hard text you can try simple and intermediate methods, but there are no guarantees.
-We can think of hard text as documents explaining concepts using broad descriptions, technical and specific terms that requires specialized knowledge.
+We can think of hard text as documents explaining concepts using broad descriptions, technical and specific terms that require specialized knowledge.
 For example, this section of a paper:

 *The object is achieved by a magnet core with high control and linear BH loops at alternating current and direct current, said magnet core having a relative permeability (μ) above 500 and an amount of magnetostrictive saturation (λ s ) of less than 15 ppm.
 The method of claim 16, Wherein said heat treatment occurs in the transverse field after heat treatment in the longitudinal field.
 As a current transformer for alternating current having a magnet core according to claim 1 or 2, In addition to the magnetic core, the current transformer has a primary winding and at least one secondary winding, wherein the secondary winding is terminated to low-resistance by the load resistance and / or the measurement electronics.*